COVID-19 information for students, employees and the college community

 This is an interactive class in which writers and would-be writers may share their work and have it gently appreciated and critiqued by others.
 No formal instruction.

-You will learn how to leave a legacy that benefits students, your family and the community.
+Learn how to leave a legacy that benefits students, your family and the community.
 You don't have to choose between supporting your family and the community you love.
-We will cover tax laws and estate planning.
+This session will cover tax laws and estate planning.
 A lawyer and an accountant will be available to answer questions on using tax savings to benefit future generations and worthy community initiatives.

-You have accumulated a lifetime of "stuff."
-What is to happen to it now and when you are gone?
-With guidance, you will explore your relationship with your "stuff" and to organize and let go of some of it.
-You'll learn what to do with things like old love letters, collections, photos, and gifts.
-And you will find ways to talk to family about the "stuff" you may leave behind.
+Overwhelmed, concerned, or just plain frustrated with items you've accumulated over the years?
+With guidance from professional organizer Myrna Logan, explore your relationship with your "stuff" and the best ways to sort and possibly let go of some.
+You'll learn what to do with things like old love letters, collections, photos and unwanted gifts.
+You will also find ways to talk to your family about the stuff you leave behind.

 You will learn the role of the executor in BC estate administration law from a practising estate administration lawyer.
 We will discuss factors to consider before you accept or assign the appointment as an executor.
 We will also address practical steps to be taken upon a will-maker's death, and the executor's rights and responsibilities in fulfilling their wishes.
 Optional printed materials to help with document organization will be available.

 When you use emails and web browsing, does it seem akin to magic?
 What happens when your computers, tablets and phones connect and use the internet?
 This short course is for those who are curious about how things work behind the curtain and will be presented in high-level, layperson's terms.